 Falling in love is glorious.
 We try our damnedest to make it stay but it always goes away.
 Supposedly wise people will assure you that's not true, you can keep your love, renew it, breathe new life back into it yadda yadda yadda.
 You don't have to be brutally honest with yourself to see through that song and dance.
 It's plain to see: love fades.
 We all know it.
 Falling out of love is completely predictable: we start to fall out of love as soon as we're forced to spend time together.
 As soon as we're together for any other reason than the desire to be together.
 Moving in together or, god forbid, getting married will always precipitate it, but it happens without, e.g. because we always have a date on Saturday night.
 Habitual togetherness spells the doom of love.
 What used to be charming becomes annoying and it's all downhill from there.
 Love needs enormous amounts of space to breathe.
 We need to long for each other, to wait until we're both eager to be together again.
 But no. Whichever of us is needier drives love's doom.
 Love becomes something less.
 Convenient and reliable, but meager and cramped.

-Love starts with my body.
-My body is the only tool I have for the spiritual quest, for making progress with love.
-I had to stop harming my body before it became a useful tool for that work.
+Loving my body.
+My body is the perfect tool for making progress with love because my body is Leela.
+So my body has all the answers to my questions about making progress.
+It contains all wisdom.
+However, I had to stop harming my body before I could use it as a tool for that work.
 I had to stop damaging it with booze, drugs, and mediocre food.
-I had to start giving it plenty of of the right kind exercise.
+I had to start giving it plenty but not too much of the right kind of exercise.
 I had to make all the right choices for me and none of the wrong ones.
-To do that I had to pay close attention to body sensations, letting my body guide me to what it wanted, because my brain is clueless in these matters.
-I had little tastes along the way, but I didn't start making significant progress with love until I surrendered to my body's inherent wisdom in all those areas.
+To do that I had to pay close attention to body sensations, letting my body guide me to what it wanted, because my brain is incapable of making good choices.
+I had little tastes of progress along the way, but I didn't start making significant progress with love until I surrendered to my body's inherent wisdom, aka Leela's guidance, in all those areas.